Want to give it a go?

 How Do I Join Up?

-We usually always recommend taking Advantage of the 3-Session Trial Pass before you commit to join our Club.
+We always recommend taking Advantage of the 3-Session Trial Pass before you commit to join our Club.
 This Pass will provide a temporary Insurance cover and training for 3 seperate classes.
 As each class often varies this is another good opportunity for you to experience what Hapkido is all about and if it is what you are looking for.
 Once you have completed the 3-Sessions, below is what happens next should you decide to proceed.

 To join up and start training all you need is to purchase a Starter's Pack and choose which training fee option works